AutoMapper/AutoMapper/docs/Configuration.md

 });
 ```

-## Global property/field filtering
+## Global property/field/constructor filtering

-By default, AutoMapper tries to map every public property/field.
-You can filter out properties/fields with the property/field filters:
+By default, AutoMapper tries to map every public property/field, and all non-static declared constructors.
+You can filter out properties/fields/constructors with the property/field/constructor filters:

 ```c#
 Mapper.Initialize(cfg =>